5/16/2024

 Private Shareholder

-Good morning Lars and Erik.
+Good morning, Lars and Erik.
 I have a question about RAD.
-I'm wondering if they have any revenue exposure to the coal mining sector, and if they do, how significant is the statement?
+I'm wondering if they have any revenue exposure to the coal mining sector and if they do, how significant is this segment?
 Thank you.

 speaker

 Yes, I can answer that.
 Thank you for the question.
 The coal mining segment in general in the world is going down and so it has in that territory.
-It used to be 20 years ago, a big part of the business, it is no longer in the area.
+It used to be.
+20 years ago, a big part of the business, it is no longer in the area.
 So our focus is to increase on the general construction and road construction, et cetera.
-So the coal business as such as a share of the revenues is low and it's going down.
+So the coal business as such, as a share of the revenues is low and it's going down.
 And I don't see that coming up going forward either.
-So I think RAD in general has made a very good work in transitioning from that business to other businesses and that has taken place a long time ago already.
+So I think Rudd in general has made a very good work in transitioning from that business to other businesses, and that has taken place a long time ago already.
 So no, the share is fairly small.
-We don't give it a number, but it's not big at
+We don't give it a number, but it's not big at all.

 speaker